-The following is a sample of the system function components available in PSoC Creator for the CY8C52 family.
-The exact amount of hardware resources (UDBs, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.
+The following is a sample of the system function components available in PSoC Creator for the CY8C53 family.
+The exact amount of hardware resources (UDBs, SC/CT blocks, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.

 - CapSense

-- LCD drive
+- LCD Drive

-- LCD control
+- LCD Control

 - Filters